lovekumardixit/spring-boot-docker-app/README.md

 # My First Docker Project

-Ye meri pehli Spring Boot API hai jo Docker se chalti hai.
+This is my first API which Runs by Docker.

-### Kaise chalayein?
+How to RUN?
-1. Terminal kholo.
+1. Open CMD
-2. `docker-compose up --build` chalao.
+2. `docker-compose up --build` Run This command

 ### API Link
 - http://localhost:8080/api